How to talk to a cat

 And what’s with that funny face they make?
 Sometimes they pause after sniffing something, holding their mouth slightly open.
 It looks like they are saying, “Ewwww.”
 But actually they are evaluating the odor with a special nerve bundle called Jacobsen’s Organ.

-Cats are great with this one and for that reason I consider it the best way to talk to a cat, due to their very expressive eyes.
+Cats are great with this one and for that reason I consider it the best way to talk to cats, due to their very expressive eyes.
 Not only do they convey feelings to us with their eyes, but this is a major form of communication between them as well.
 In fact, a blind cat will be shunned by many cats, because that one can’t respond to the others appropriately.
 Cats who feel ignored will have less respect for the cat that is ignoring them.
 They often pick fights with those and may slap them as they walk by.

 A wide eyed look is typical of kittens, as they are in learn mode and everything is interesting, or frightening.
 It’s the look of innocence and naivete, and we can see it in the eyes of most youngsters of any species.
 Be careful what you teach a cat at this time, because lessons learned now will stay with the cat throughout life.